Education Loan Credit Limit & the Factors Affecting it

 The primary distinction in education loan limits depends on whether you can provide collateral security.

 Secured education loans require collateral like property, fixed deposits, or other valuable assets.
-They offer higher loan amounts up to ₹1.5 crore, lower interest rates (0.5-1% less), and flexible repayment terms up to 15 years.
-With 85-90% approval rates due to reduced lender risk, they're ideal for expensive courses or international education.
+They typically offer higher loan amounts, lower interest rates, and flexible repayment terms of up to 15 years.
+They are ideal for expensive courses or international education.

-Unsecured education loans need no collateral and rely on creditworthiness, offering faster processing (15-30 days) with minimal documentation.
-However, they're limited to ₹7.5 lakh (₹40 lakh for premier institutions), require higher credit scores (750+), carry higher interest rates, and have shorter repayment terms of 5-7 years.
+Unsecured education loans need no collateral and rely on creditworthiness, offering faster processing with minimal documentation.
+Traditional banks often cap unsecured loans at lower amounts, require higher CIBIL scores, and carry higher interest rates with shorter repayment terms.
+NBFCs may offer larger unsecured limits for eligible students.
 They suit students without assets, particularly for domestic courses or smaller programs.
+All specific figures are indicative as of 2025-26 and subject to lender policy.

 Key Factors Affecting Your Education Loan Limit